Do installment loans build credit? Yes — here’s how

 - If you do not need an installment loan, there are other, less risky ways to build credit.

-An installment loan is loaned money that you pay back over a specified period of time.
-The loan balance is repaid with interest and any relevant fees in regular, fixed monthly installments.
+An installment loan is borrowed money that you pay back over a specified period of time.
+The loan balance is repaid in regular, fixed monthly installments with interest and fees.
 Common types of installment loans include personal loans, student loans, auto loans and mortgages.

 Using installment loans to build credit

-There are a few ways an installment loan can help improve your credit score in a matter of months.
+There are several ways an installment loan can help improve your credit score in a matter of months, largely by establishing a positive payment history.

 Establishes payment history

-Perhaps the most valuable way installment loans can help boost your credit score is by allowing you to develop a history of making regular, on-time payments.
+Perhaps the most valuable way installment loans can help boost your credit score is by making regular, on-time payments to develop a positive payment history.

 “Thirty-five percent of your FICO score is your payment record.
 This is the single largest factor,” says Mike Sullivan, a personal finance consultant with Take Charge America, a national nonprofit credit counseling and debt management agency.
 “Because installment loans require regular payments, on-time performance will enhance your score.”

-One way to consistently pay on time is signing up for autopay.
+One way to consistently pay on time is signing up for automatic payments.
 This will ensure your payment is always submitted by your due date.
-Some lenders offer a rate discount when you select this option.
+Some lenders even offer an interest rate discount when you select this option.

 Diversifies credit mix

-Installment loans can also improve your credit score by diversifying or adding variety to the mix of accounts in your name.
-This mix can include revolving accounts, like credit cards and installment accounts, like loans.
+You can use installment loans to build credit by diversifying or adding variety to the mix of accounts in your name.
+This mix can include revolving credit accounts like credit cards and installment accounts like personal loans.

 “Credit mix makes up 10 percent of the credit score.
-While it’s not the most important element in credit scoring, it does play a part,” says Freddie Huynh, the former vice president of data optimization at Freedom Debt Relief.
+While it’s not the most important element in credit scoring, it does play a part,” says Freddie Huynh, CEO and Co-Founder of Delos Financial Technologies.

 He adds, “For example, in this day and age where credit cards are relatively easy to obtain, data has consistently shown that consumers who do not have any credit cards at all are riskier than those who have some credit cards.”